-Approval for graduation and participation in the ceremony will be granted by the MES Program Director.
-To be granted permission to graduate, you must have completed all degree requirements, presented your thesis, had your faculty reader submit your thesis evaluation, submitted your thesis with signature page to the Assistant Director, and paid all fees.
+Approval for graduation and participation in the ceremony will be granted by the Director.
+To be granted permission to graduate, you must have completed all degree requirements, presented your thesis, had your faculty reader submit your thesis evaluation, submitted your thesis with signature page to the MES office, and paid all fees.